Denver · Highland · Jefferson Park

 Adjacency to Catalysts

-Empower Field replan, Elitch Gardens / River Mile redevelopment, Highland Bridge, LoHi rooftop cluster, Platte River trails — Cardinal Point sits at the seam of all of them.
+Empower Field replan, Elitch Gardens / River Mile redevelopment, Highland Bridge, LoHi rooftop cluster.

 In Summary